adamparkosidis/MSc-Thesis/README.md

 is relatively rare ([de Vries et al., 2014]) and TIC 470710327’s genesis is still an open question.
 One would anticipate that the more massive secondary star was the first to emerge since more massive stars have shorter Kelvin-Helmholtz timeframes than stars with lower masses.
-[Vigna- G ́omez et al., 2022] presented a progenitor scenario for TIC 470710327 in which 2 + 2 quadruple 1195 words page 1 of 4
-Report
-Research Project Physics and Astronomy dynamics resulted in Zeipel–Lidov–Kozai (ZKL) oscillations triggering the merger of the more massive binary either during late phases of star formation or several M yr after the zero-age main sequence (ZAMS)
+[Vigna- Gomez et al., 2022] presented a progenitor scenario for TIC 470710327 in which 2 + 2 quadruple dynamics resulted in Zeipel–Lidov–Kozai (ZKL) oscillations triggering the merger of the more massive binary either during late phases of star formation or several M yr after the zero-age main sequence (ZAMS).

 Apart from the genesis of the system, also its future evolution is unknown.
 The measured mass ratio suggests that the 14–17M⊙ tertiary star, which will be the first star to develop off the MS, will be the one to drive the system’s further evolution.
 It is predicted to fill its Roche